 Collect whole blood in tubes containing Li-heparin as an anti-coagulant from at least three donors.
 Discard the first 10 cc.
 The blood can be used fresh or stored at 2-8°C for up to 48 hr.
 On the day of the assay, prepare pooled blood by mixing equal proportions of blood from each donor.
 Donors are preselected so that compatible blood types are mixed.
-The assay can also be performed using individual donors if desired.
+The assay can also be performed in blood of individual donors.